Agile Development – The Scrum Method

 The Agile approach to project management is at least fifteen years old and borrows concepts from older methods.
 An Agile approach takes on an iterative approach to software delivery as opposed to the waterfall approach.
 Agile project management works by breaking projects into little bits of user functionality called ‘user stories’, prioritizing them and continuously delivering them in two-week cycles.
 Agile is actually umbrella term for several iterative and incremental software development methodologies, such as Extreme Programming (XP), the Scrum Method, Dynamic Systems Development Method (DSDM), Lean Development, and Feature-Driven Development (FDD).
 We look at one Agile Framework, in particular, the Scrum methodology.

-A Short History Of Agile
+A Short History Of Agile Scrum development method

 In the late 1990’s, several methodologies began to gain public attention, each having a combination of old and new ideas.
 These methodologies encompassed close collaboration between the development team and business stakeholders.
 Frequent delivery of business value, tight, self-organizing teams; and smart ways to craft, confirm, and deliver code.
 The term ‘Agile’ was applied to this collection of methodologies in early 2001, when 17 software development practitioners gathered in Snowbird, Utah to discuss their shared ideas and different approaches to software development.
 The joint collection of principles and values was called the ‘Manifesto for Agile Software Development and it’s 12 principles.